from the world's big

-'It is raining plastic': Microplastics found in Colorado rainwater
+'It is raining plastic': Microplastics found in U.S. rainwater

 The startling discovery comes from researchers with the U.S. Geological Survey.